rbrundritt/maplibre-gl-svg/docs/docs.md

 - Polygon/Fill layers can be rendered with a fill pattern image.
 - HTML markers can render points using images and other HTML elements.

+Be sure to check out the [examples page](https://rbrundritt.github.io/maplibre-gl-svg/index.html).

 ## Getting started

 Download the project and copy the `maplibre-gl-svg` JavaScript file from the `dist` folder into your project.